Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Experimental Arsenic Target Fabrication

 This new cell was further modified to include an Ag/AgCl reference electrode, inserted into the top of the plating cell, held in place by an O-ring.
 This three electrode system was powered by a Pine Instruments WaveDriver 100 potentiostat (max 24\,V, 5\,A, max power output 600\,W).

 An analysis of this cell was conducted by cyclic voltammetry.
 The chemistry-focused explanation of results is currently underway and will be expounded in the ultimate publication.
-In spite of a lacking to-date detailed reflection of the chemistry basis, the voltammetry studies still provided best settings for the fabrication.
-Electroplating experiments were completed using either galvanostatic mode with a current of ${<150}$\,mA, or in potentiostatic mode with a voltage of $<24$\,V, during 4--12 hours.
+In spite of a lacking to-date detailed reflection of the chemistry basis, the voltammetry studies still provided best settings for the target fabrication.
+Electroplating experiments were completed using either galvanostatic mode with a current of ${<150}$\,mA, or in potentiostatic mode with a voltage of $<3$\,V, during 4--12 hours.

-Overall, using both electrolytic cells, we developed a consistent plating capability at LBNL and produced over fifty 22.5\,mm diameter thin arsenic targets through electrodeposition.
+Overall, using both of the aqueous HCl electrolytic cells, we developed a consistent plating capability at LBNL and produced over fifty 22.5\,mm diameter arsenic targets through electrodeposition.
 The targets ranged in mass from approximately 1 to 40\,mg (0.3--10\,mg/cm$^2$), however the heavier cases developed significant stress from formed arsenic dendrites and were prone to flaking during removal and handling.
-Still, the overall target quality was qualitatively appropriate for stacked-target work and 26 structurally-sound targets (0.32--7.22\,mg/cm$^2$) were chosen for the \citet{Fox2021:As} experiments.
+Still, the overall target quality was qualitatively appropriate for stacked-target work and 26 of the most structurally-sound targets (0.32--7.2\,mg/cm$^2$) were chosen for the \citet{Fox2021:As} experiments.
 Representative samples from the 26 are shown in Figure \ref{ElectroplatedExamples}.